PrinsYin/PrinsYin/README.md

-# This is PrinsYin
+# This is Ryan Yin
-A final year CS student at Tongji University。
+Graduate CS student at CMU University.

 <div align="left">